 Values: the model seeks to make explicit the values we possess and the ways in which our values help or hinder change.

-Defusion is a specific technique rather similar to the experiment of “Just Noticing” or “Stepping Back”, included in my blog.
+Defusion is a specific technique rather similar to the experiment of “Just Noticing” or “Stepping Back”, included on this website.
 Defusion assumes we can become over-focused on some aspect of our behaviour, particularly the language we use, and this restricts our ability to change that behaviour.
 For instance, in our language, it is often the case that we blame others, or blame ourselves, for things that go wrong.
 Both extremes of this Locus of Control (LOC), as it is called, are unlikely to throw much light on the ‘truth’, whatever that is.
 Defusion and stepping back can help us look at the large picture and notice better our own tendency to over-focus.

 Committed Action: for me, this is ACT at its best as it is being very clear about doing something differently and noticing the outcome of your actions and being prepared to change once those outcomes become clear.